Jerusalem Day march: Since 2011

 In 2021, crowds of about 5,000 Israeli citizens participated in the march.
 Racist and anti-Arab chants were sung by some of the crowd, including "Death to Arabs," and "Shuafat is on fire," a reference to the murder of 16-year-old Palestinian Mohammed Abu Khdeir who was kidnapped, beaten, and set on fire while still alive by Israeli settlers in East Jerusalem in 2014.
 33 Palestinians were given medical care by the Palestinian Red Crescent Society, while both Arab and foreign journalists were accosted, spat on, and attacked, and arson balloons sparked 20 fires.
 The violence contributed to the start of the 2021 Israel–Palestine crisis.

 In 2022, some 70,000 Jewish Israelis participated in the march.
-Israeli marchers beat and pepper-sprayed Palestinian residents of East Jerusalem as they marched through the Muslim Quarter, wounding at least 79 Palestinians, 28 of whom were hospitalised according to the Palestinian Red Crescent Society.
+Middle East Eye reported that Israeli marchers beat and pepper-sprayed Palestinian residents of East Jerusalem as they marched through the Muslim Quarter, wounding at least 79 Palestinians (as many as 160 according to Al-Jazeera, including some struck by live ammunition fired by police), 28 of whom were hospitalised according to the Palestinian Red Crescent Society.
 Medics attempting to reach the wounded were also attacked by some of the crowd, while properties in the Sheikh Jarrah neighbourhood attacked and vandalised leading to clashes between Palestinian residents and Israeli marchers.
 A BBC team covering the event "was verbally abused and forcefully shoved by two marchers, causing a cameraman to lose part of his equipment, said the BBC’s Tom Bateman.
 Nearby Israeli forces stopped them but didn’t take further action, he said."
-In response to the day’s clashes, terrorist organization Hamas called for a "day of rage" against the marchers.
+In response to the day’s clashes, Hamas called for a "day of rage" against the marchers.

 In 2023, there were about 50,000 participants in the march.
 Jewish ultra-nationalists assaulted a BBC camera team, shouting "Go and be with Shireen," a reference to the Palestinian-American journalist Shireen Abu Akleh who was killed by Israeli snipers in 2022.
 At the march, "group of participants hurled stones, water bottles, flag staffs and other items at a crowd of largely Muslim reporters positioned above Damascus Gate.
 Several suffered head wounds that required medical treatment."
 The US State Department condemned the "outrageous and unacceptable" violence and racist behaviour, in which Jewish crowds attacked a number of journalists, photographers, and Palestinian residents with sticks, flagpoles and glass bottles.
 Israeli human rights organization B'Tselem concluded that "Israeli police officers either attacked Palestinians or allowed others to attack them undisturbed."
 They cited a number of incidents, including one where "a group of marchers, with a police escort, passed by a clothing store and two stalls that remained open, one of the marchers sprayed pepper spray in their direction, while others threw merchandise belonging to one of the stores on the ground.
 All of this took place in front of police officers who did nothing to prevent this and simply allowed the marchers to continue on their way.